akeneo/magento2-connector-community/README.md

 ### Features:

-With Akeneo Connector for Magento/Adobe Commerce, you can import:
+With Akeneo Connector for Adobe Commerce/Magento, you can import:
 * Categories
 * Families
 * Attributes